-Sometimes, it can get confusing for some people, and they do not understand that the travel is virtual.
+Sometimes, it can confuse some people who do not understand that travel is virtual.
 But even though you are virtually traveling this distance, you will be doing the same distance as someone who has done that distance in person.

-2 – Your Virtually Travel Along A Route
+2 – Your Virtually Travel Along A Predetermined Route

 For a virtual challenge, you will virtually travel along a preset route.
 This is similar to running or walking a race in your local community; the race organizers set up where the race would go.

 For a virtual challenge, this is the same, except in this case, the virtual challenges are usually much longer; most challenges are anywhere from 20 miles to thousands of miles.
-So it is a long-term commitment for you to travel the route set for the challenge.
+So, your long-term commitment is to travel the route set for the challenge.

-3 – The Rules Are Up To You
+3 – The Rules Of The Virtual Challenge Are Up To You

 The rules and how you decide to do the challenge are completely up to you.
 I am doing several challenges now because I like to divide up different exercises for different challenges.
-For example, a friend and I are swimming around Easter island for a 100% swimming challenge.
-All the mileage that I write down for this challenge I have actually swum.
+For example, a friend and I swim around Easter island for a 100% swimming challenge.
+I have swum all the mileage I write down for this challenge.

 Another challenge, the Romantic Road in Germany, I am doing with my sisters and some friends.
 Each person is putting in the mileage a different way.
 Some are putting in all their steps, others like me just by walking.

-4 – It Is Based On The Honor System
+4 -The Virtual Challenge Is Based On The Honor System

-This is why a virtual challenge is really based upon the honor system and upon you putting in your miles or connecting one of your fitness devices to the programs for automatic updates.
-It is completely up to you and your community or team to ensure the miles your put into the online system are actually miles you have completed.
+This is why a virtual challenge is based on the honor system and you putting in your miles or connecting one of your fitness devices to the programs for automatic updates.
+It is completely up to you and your community or team to ensure the miles you put into the online system are miles you have completed.

-5 – You Can Follow Along On A Map
+5 – You Can Follow Along On A Virtual Map

 For the virtual challenges, you will follow a predetermined map route.
 You will move along that map and route as you complete your distance.